I love slow travel.

 - You Need A Budget

-This is my minimal travel packing list that has evolved a lot from the very first time I left home.
+This is my long term travel packing list that has evolved a lot from the very first time I left home.
 It’s a constant learning process, but there is one truth I know for sure.
 The less you pack, the better.